upatel88/Constructor-Hangman/README.md

 A node command line hangman game utilizing Javascript Constructor functions, object prototypes, and callback functions.
 To play:

-Run from terminal by typing:
+Constructor-Hangman can be downloaded by cloning this repository https://github.com/upatel88/Constructor-Hangman

+After installation, open node and run npm install in the local file location.

-	node index.js
+To run Constructor-Hangman, type node index.js

 NPM DEPENDENCIES: